 3.1 Organizing Your Business Skills and Bookkeeping Services

 Regardless of a businesses size or business activity, it has to keep detailed records of its financial activities as it has to give full record of it every year end.
 To keep it organized here are a few suggestions.

 Essentially there are two bookkeeping systems: single-entry and double-entry, which businesses can use:

 The single-entry bookkeeping is a simple system more suitable for personal finance.
 An example is balancing your checkbook.
 It is regarded as single-entry bookkeeping as it involves a single account (checking) that is being debited and credited.

 A double-entry bookkeeping system is regarded as more appropriate for business as it tracks two accounts at a time.
 For example, when you sell a product in a double-entry bookkeeping system it records the transaction as a credit in the cash account, and a debit in the inventory account.

 It is no secret that most small business owners lack the time, knowledge and experience to keep a detailed set of financial records.
 Two solutions to consider are:

-If your business is fast paced, operationally complex, and dependent on precise and timely financial records, you should definitely consider using outside professional bookkeeping services.
+If your business is fast paced, operationally complex, and dependent on precise and timely financial records, you should definitely consider using outside professional business skills and bookkeeping services.